hltfbk/E3C-Corpus/README.md

 ## Data Annotation

 We are currently annotating the collected data with two types of annotations: (i) clinical entities: pathologies, symptoms, procedures, body parts, etc., according to standard clinical taxonomies (i.e., UMLS); and (ii) temporal information and factuality: events, time expressions, and temporal relations according to the THYME standard.
-Release v2.0.0 will contain this data.
+Release v2.0.0 of the corpus will contain this data.

 ## Data Distribution and Licence